 The circuit concept is directly expandable to accommodate many more inputs, with the memory and counter capable of addressing up to 256 points.
 This interface concept would be quite at home in many industrial control environments, as well as anywhere a large number of contact closures must be observed.

 In the music system shown in photo 1, the keyboard interface has provided the much needed flexibility in the interactive utilization of the instrument.
 The “feel” is not unlike that of a standard electronic organ, and with the available processing horsepower taken into consideration, the unit is a composer’s delight.
 From teaching applications (where the human must correctly repeat “by ear” a computer generated phrase) to the support of creative effort, an efficiently integrated polyphonic keyboard is an essential link between artist and computer.

 Comments and Footnotes

 Corrections: In the schematic, the chips labeled 7473 should be 7493 (counter).
 Also, the labeled pinouts of the 74151s should read, left-to-right: A B C (11 10 9) instead of: B A C (10 11 9).

 This article was reprinted in the Byte Book of Computer Music (1980)

 In the old file for this article, I discovered a note from Barry Klein, asking permission to use the design in his Electronic Music Circuits book for Sams.
-It is now out of print, but it appears he is still publishing it on his own.
+It is now out of print.

 Another one of my music-related pieces from the same epoch: Fractal Music Composition